-Behavior management strategies and techniques to prevent, alter, improve, and maintain social, emotional, and academic behaviors of exceptional learners; special emphasis on environmental engineering, positive behavior supports, functional behavioral analysis, behavior modification techniques, and appropriate referral services.
+Students will learn behavior management strategies and techniques to prevent, alter, improve, and maintain social, emotional, and academic behaviors of exceptional learners.
+Special emphasis is placed on environmental engineering, positive behavior supports, functional behavioral analysis, behavior modification techniques, and appropriate referral services.

-Prerequisite: SEDL 2301Offered: Fall
+Prerequisite: SEDL 2301 Offered: Fall

-SEDL 3322 Assessment and Programming of Exceptional Learners 3 credit hours
+SEDL 3322 Assessment and Programming for Exceptional Learners

-This course focuses on various assessment and evaluation tools used to determine the strengths and weaknesses in students with disabilities.
+This course focuses on various assessment and evaluation tools used to determine the strengths and challenges in students with disabilities.
 The course demonstrates how to use the information gathered for educational programming and instructional modifications.